Myrmecophily: Community structure

-At both small and large spatiotemporal scales, mutualistic interactions influence patterns of species richness, distribution, and abundance.
-Myrmecophilous interactions play an important role in determining community structure by influencing inter- and intraspecific competition; regulating population densities of arthropods, fungi, and plants; determining arthropod species assemblages; and influencing trophic dynamics.
-Recent work in tropical forests has shown that ant mutualisms may play key roles in structuring food webs, as ants can control entire communities of arthropods in forest canopies.
-Myrmecophily has also been key in the ecological success of ants.
-Ant biomass and abundance in many ecosystems exceeds that of their potential prey, suggesting a strong role of myrmecophily in supporting larger populations of ants than would otherwise be possible.
-Furthermore, by providing associational refugia and habitat amelioration for many species, ants are considered dominant ecosystem engineers.
+At both small and large scales, mutualisms influence patterns of species richness, distribution, and abundance.
+Myrmecophilous interactions help to determine community structure by influencing inter- and intraspecific competition; regulating population densities of arthropods, fungi, and plants; determining arthropod species assemblages; and influencing trophic dynamics.
+In tropical forests, ant mutualisms structure food webs, as ants control entire communities of arthropods in forest canopies.
+Myrmecophily has been key in the ecological success of ants.
+Ant biomass and abundance in many ecosystems exceeds that of their potential prey, suggesting that myrmecophily supports larger populations of ants than would otherwise be possible.
+By providing refugia and improving habitats for many species, ants are dominant ecosystem engineers.

-Myrmecophily as a model system
+Model system

 Myrmecophilous interactions provide an important model system for exploring ecological and evolutionary questions regarding coevolution, plant defense theory, food web structure, species coexistence, and evolutionarily stable strategies.
 Because many myrmecophilous relationships are easily manipulated and tractable, they allow for testing and experimentation that may not be possible in other interactions.
 Therefore, they provide ideal model systems in which to explore the magnitude, dynamics, and frequency of mutualism in nature.